Solid Application Interoperability - Authorization Agent Primer

 In the case where the client acting on behalf of one social agent, performs the discovery on another’s social agent Authorization Agent.
 The response will include a link to Social Agent Registration.

-An Access Grant grups together all the Data Grants provided for specific agent.
+An Access Grant groups together all the Data Grants provided for a specific agent.

-An Access Grant is immutable, it never gets updated, instead it can be only replaced with a newer Access Grant.
+An Access Grant is immutable — it never gets updated; it can only be replaced, by a newer Access Grant.

 Each Data grant represents access granted by specific Social Agent, to all or selected Data Instances in specific Data Registration.